-Small and quiet parrot breeds are ideal for apartments.
-This includes budgies, parrotlets, Pionus parrots, cockatiels, Meyer’s parrots, lovebirds, Bourke’s parakeets, quaker parrots, and mini macaws.
-Other parrots that can live in apartments (after training) include Senegals, caique parrots, red-bellied parrots, and barred parakeets.
+Small and quiet parrot breeds are ideal for apartments, such as budgies, parrotlets, Pionus parrots, cockatiels, Meyer’s parrots, lovebirds, Bourke’s parakeets, quaker parrots, and mini macaws.

-When choosing a suitable apartment parrot, perform research beforehand to determine if your favorite type of parrot is a naturally noisy bird that needs more space than you can provide.
+When choosing a suitable apartment parrot, perform research to determine if your favorite parrot is a naturally noisy bird that needs more space than you can provide.
 If so, opt for a quieter parrot.

 Are Parrots Good for Apartments?